Citizen Science Projects

 The Polar Citizen Science Collective is leading the way in bringing the science community and polar expedition operators together by providing support to run Citizen Science projects.

 Founded in 2018, the Polar Collective is empowering the polar tourism industry to participate in vital scientific projects taking place in some of the world's most remote and coldest locations.
-Polar tourism organisations such as Hurtigruten Expeditions are in a unique place to help bridge the logistical gap many of these projects face to ensure projects and research can take place.
+Polar tourism organisations such as Hurtigruten HX Expeditions are in a unique place to help bridge the logistical gap many of these projects face to ensure projects and research can take place.

 In addition, these projects offer unique opportunities for our guests providing a hands-on educational experience and turning them into true polar Citizen Scientists.
 Supporting operators across both the Arctic and Antarctic regions, the Polar Collective currently oversees third-party Citizen Science projects covering animal population surveys, seaweed biodiversity, studies into Phytoplankton communities, and many more.